bookingactivities/booking-activities/readme.txt

 * Fix - Bad rounding of the WC coupon refund amounts
 * Fix - Don't change booking user_id when a WC order customer changes (at the same time as its status)
 * Optimization - JS variables passed via PHP are now loaded only once, have been significantly reduced, and are filtered for the frontend
+* Optimization - Retrieve all users meta with a single query with bookacti_get_users_data
 * Dev - Make sure that the repeated events' occurences and exceptions are included in the repeat period when updated

 = 1.7.20 - 2020/02/22 =